freeseek/mocha/wdl/README.md

 These are some of the messages that you might receive when something goes wrong:

 * If you run the pipeline on Terra with the `Delete intermediate options` flag selected and your workflow keeps showing as Running even after the final outputs have been generated, it is possible that the Cromwell server behind Terra might have failed while deleting the intermediate outputs.
 This is an <a href="https://support.terra.bio/hc/en-us/community/posts/360071861791-Job-seems-stuck-indefinitely-at-the-delete-intermediate-files-step-and-does-not-complete">issue</a> that is being patched
-* `Failed to evaluate input 'disk_size' (reason 1 of 1): ValueEvaluator[IdentifierLookup]: No suitable input for ...`: this indicates that Cromwell was unable to find the size of one of the input files for a task, most likely because the file does not exist where indicate by the user
+* `Failed to evaluate input 'disk_size' (reason 1 of 1): ValueEvaluator[IdentifierLookup]: No suitable input for ...`: this indicates that Cromwell was unable to find the size of one of the input files for a task, most likely because the file does not exist where indicated by the user
 * `The job was stopped before the command finished.
 PAPI error code 2.
 Execution failed: generic::unknown: pulling image: docker pull: running ["docker" "pull" "###"]: exit status 1 (standard error: "Error response from daemon: Get https://###: unknown: Project 'project:###' not found or deleted.\n")`: this means that one of the docker images provided in the **docker_json_file** does not exist
 * `Job exit code 255.
 Check gs://###/stderr for more information.
 PAPI error code 9.
 Please check the log file for more details:`: if this is an error provided by the task cel2chp, it means that the `apt-probeset-genotype` command has encountered an error.
 Reading the `stderr` file should easily provide an explanation
 * `The job was stopped before the command finished.
 PAPI error code 10.
 The assigned worker has failed to complete the operation`: this could mean that the job was preempted despite the fact that it was not running in preemptible computing (see <a href="https://support.terra.bio/hc/en-us/community/posts/360046714292-Are-you-experiencing-PAPI-error-code-10-Read-this-for-a-workaround-">here</a>)
+* `The compute backend terminated the job.
+If this termination is unexpected, examine likely causes such as preemption, running out of disk or memory on the compute instance, or exceeding the backend's maximum job duration`: this could be an indication that a task was killed as it requested too much memory
 * `The job was aborted from outside Cromwell`: this could be an indication that a task was killed as it requested too much memory
 * idat2gtc task fails with internal `stderr` message `Normalization failed!
 Unable to normalize!`: this means that either the IDAT sample is of very poor quality and it cannot be processed by the GenCall algorithm or that you have matched the IDAT with the wrong Illumina BPM manifest file
 * idat2gtc task fails with internall `stderr` message `System.Exception: Unrecoverable Error...Exiting!
 Unable to find manifest entry ######## in the cluster file!`: this means that you are using the incorrect Illumina EGT cluster file